hashbangcode/drupal-development/src/slides.md

 ---
 ## Templates
-- Custom templates can be deinfed using hook_theme().
+- Custom templates can be defined using hook_theme().

 ```php
 function my_module_theme() {